 The Newburger-Bellinger Cardiac Neurodevelopmental Award was established in 2013 by the Cardiac Neurodevelopmental Outcome Collaborative to honor Jane Newburger and David Bellinger, pioneers in research designed to understand and improve neurodevelopmental outcomes for children with heart disease.
 The award is presented annually at the Scientific Sessions of the Cardiac Neurodevelopmental Outcome Collaborative.

-The 2018 Newburger-Bellinger Award will be presented during the 7th Annual Scientific Sessions, June 6-8 in Kansas City, Missouri.
+The 2018 Newburger-Bellinger Award was presented during the 7th Annual Scientific Sessions, June 6-8 in Kansas City, Missouri.

 2018 Recipient – Bradley S. Marino MD MPP MSCE